edasmalchi/qiroll-pedal-assist/README.md

 The lack of any sort of pedal assist bothered me, with the original design you have to hold down a switch to keep the motor on.
 (It's a simple switch, not a real throttle so the motor is either on or off.
 There is a way to select between a lower power mode and a higher power mode.)

 This project aims to add pedal assist functionality to the Qiroll kit.
-It's currently implemented with a Digispark-clone attiny85 arduino-compatible [microcontroller](https://smile.amazon.com/gp/product/B07KVS4YGQ/) and this 12-magnet pedal assist [sensor](https://smile.amazon.com/gp/product/B08GY819YF/), although similar products could work too.
-Sensors with more magnets should have smoother operation.
+I'm using this 12-magnet pedal assist [sensor](https://smile.amazon.com/gp/product/B08GY819YF/), although similar products could work too.
+The project also supports an optional brake sensor, I'm using [this one](https://www.aliexpress.com/item/4000445394702.html) but others likely work as well.
+Be sure to verify proper operation in case yours works differently.

-Because I was having fun with the electronics hobby, I also designed a version that uses a handful of cmos digital logic ICs to do the same thing.
-It's bigger than the digispark, but uses less power and perhaps more reliable.

 #### Hardware Mods
 * Since both my designs need only one button, with single-clicks turning pedal assist on/off and double-clicks switching controller modes (and/or enabling regen), I didn't need the second button in the original Qiroll switch.
 So I desoldered it, and used the space/wiring for a resistor and an led that lines up nicely with the hole left by taking the button out, letting me see if pedal assist is currently on or off!